 Naturally, it’s a boon for novice players.
 Instead of jumping into public free-for-alls, only to get your ass handed to you every time, you compete with fellow inexperienced players, gradually learning and building up your chops, while staying engaged.
 Level up and the competitors in the next lobby will be slightly better too.
-It’s also smart business: a steady inflow of new players is the lifeblood of mega titles like Call of Duty, Apex Legends and Fortnite.
+Does Apex have SBMM you might ask?
+Well, it’s smart business: a steady inflow of new players is the lifeblood of mega titles like Call of Duty, Apex Legends SBMM and Fortnite.
 The last thing they want to do is turn new players off.

-So, all seems rosy with the principle of SBMM, right?
+So, all seems rosy with the principle of SBMM Apex right?
 Well, that’s until you get to a certain level of proficiency and the issue of SBMM becomes a lot more interesting.

 The beef with SBMM